“If you can use a spreadsheet, you can build a financial plan. Google Sheets makes it free, flexible, and powerful.”

 Use data validation to ensure categories are consistent.

-values in Budget
+Link Actual values in Budget tab using:

 =SUMIF(Expenses!C:C, "Groceries", Expenses!D:D)